rubo77/Lalumo/dev/plan.md

 - [x] Fix webpack config and deploy pipeline for homepage images/assets
 - [x] Re-deploy and verify /de/ is now served, then confirm all homepage image assets are available on the live site (lalumo.eu and lalumo.eu/de/), with no missing directories or globs.
 Test with curl for visibility.
 - Next: Final check that all homepage image assets are available and visible on the live site (lalumo.eu and lalumo.eu/de/), with no missing directories or globs.
 Test with curl for visibility.
+- New: Privacy, Impressum, and AGB pages do not work yet on either EN or DE; must be fixed for both languages.
+- [x] Add Play Store link to app navigation (web app only, not Android/iOS)

+## Current Goal
+All tasks complete.
+Awaiting further instructions.

 ## Task List
 - [x] Change checkmark color to green in referrals.html (CSS)